McLaren

 1963

-Bruce McLaren Motor Racing Ltd founded.
+Bruce McLaren Motor Racing Ltd is officially founded.